10.8 Final Week Score Repair Plan

 Key Takeaways

-• The final week should consolidate high-yield rules, not start broad new content.
+• The final week consolidates high-yield rules and repairs error patterns; it is not the time to start broad new content.

 Final Week Objective

 The final week is for consolidation, not panic expansion.
-The candidate should know the official exam shape, have taken at least one full 180-question timed set, and have an error log that shows repeated weak patterns.
-At this point, broad rereading is less useful than targeted repair and timed mixed practice.
+By now you should know the exam shape (180 questions, 150 scored, 3 hours, 200-500 scaled score with 390 to pass), have completed at least one full timed set, and hold an error log that shows repeated weak patterns.
+At this point, broad rereading is far less useful than targeted repair and timed mixed practice.

 Seven-Day Repair Model